jeferal/point_net_suite/README.md

 $$\text{reg} = \frac{\text{regularizationWeight}}{N} \cdot \| I - F F^\top \|_F$$

-2. The segmentation loss is also Cross Entropy Loss of the points with label smoothing, focal loss adding also a Dice loss term.
+2. The segmentation loss also uses Focal Loss with Cross Entropy Loss of the points with label smoothing.
+A Dice loss term is also optional.
 The Dice loss is computed as follows:
 This is a loss term used for semantic segmentation in datasets that are highly unbalanced.
 The dice coefficient enlarges the weight of overlap both in the denominator and numerator.

 $$\text{DiceLoss} = 1 - \frac{2 \cdot (\text{top} + \epsilon)}{\text{bot} + \epsilon}$$

-  - Weighted loss:
+  - We also added the option to use **weighted loss**, which replaces the use of label smoothing during the Cross Entropy Loss calculation.
 The weight applied to each class depends on the number of samples we have of that class.
 The idea is to penalize more the minority classes so that the model learns to classify them better.
+This is very useful when the dataset is unbalanced.
+We have implemented the weights in several ways.

-We have implemented the weights firstly using the method of Sklearn **compute_class_weights**, which by default computes the weights as follow:
+The first one is the method of Sklearn **compute_class_weights**, which by default computes the weights as follow:

 $$\text{classWeight} = \frac{\text{nSamples}}{\text{nClasses} \times \text{nSamplesPerClass}}$$